ExpressLRS/Docs/docs/hardware/spi-receivers.md

 SPI receiver compatibility with ExpressLRS v3.x *requires* your flight controller be flashed with [Betaflight 4.4](https://github.com/betaflight/betaflight/releases/tag/4.4.0).
 If you are running [Betaflight 4.3.0](https://github.com/betaflight/betaflight/releases/tag/4.3.0) or [Betaflight 4.3.1](https://github.com/betaflight/betaflight/releases/tag/4.3.1), your receiver will only work with ExpressLRS v2.x.
 Please update to Betaflight 4.4 for ExpressLRS v3.x compatibility.

 In preparation for updating, you should save a copy of your `diff all` dump.
 Simply go into the CLI Tab of the Betaflight Configurator and execute the command `diff all` then press enter.
 A bunch of text will show up on the screen.
 At the bottom of the page, click the **Save to File** button and navigate to the folder you want the file to be saved.
 Finally click `Save` after taking note of the folder and filename of the text file.
 You will need to navigate to this file later on, moreover if you already have customized your settings on the flight controller, like rates, PID tune, OSD.
-For newly acquired flight controllers, this is often unnecessary.

 Using the latest [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator/releases), navigate into `Firmware Flasher` and select the latest [Betaflight release](https://github.com/betaflight/betaflight/releases/tag/4.4.0-RC2).
 Depending on your AIO board, the target will differ: